 5.4.1.
 Types of Events Recorded

-The CA system records the following events and records the Certificate management log according to the internal audit procedure.
+The CA system records the following events on the CA system and applications, and generates and records the certificate management log from collected data according to internal audit procedures.

 1. CA and Key life cycle Management Records